Home > Analyses > Consumer Defensive > The Coca-Cola Company

 Financial Ratios

-The following table presents key financial ratios for The Coca-Cola Company over the last five fiscal years, highlighting profitability, liquidity, leverage, and market valuation metrics:
+The following table summarizes key financial ratios for The Coca-Cola Company from 2021 through 2025, highlighting profitability, liquidity, leverage, valuation, and efficiency metrics:

 Ratios20212022202320242025